Beekeeping Essay Contest

 - Final judging and selection of the National Winner will be made by the Foundation’s Essay Committee, whose decision is final.

-- The National Winner will be announced the week of May 6th, 2019.
+- The National Winner will be announced June 1st, 2020.

 - All National entries become the property of the Foundation and may be published or used as it sees fit.
 No essay will be returned.
 National winning

 essays will be posted at the Foundation for the Preservation of Honey bees 4-H Essay website.